-- 1. Granting administrative privileges to full-time ITV staff on the ITV computers once they complete the application process. - 2.
-Granting administrative privileges to full-time CMSC faculty requiring administrative access once they complete an administrative access application. - 3.
-Other faculty/staff requiring administrative access to perform the duties of their job complete an administrative access application and abide by all rules established for such access. - 4.
-The following steps are required for application: - a.
+1. Granting administrative privileges to full-time ITV staff on the ITV computers once they complete the application process.

+2. Granting administrative privileges to full-time CMSC faculty requiring administrative access once they complete an administrative access application.

+3. Other faculty/staff requiring administrative access to perform the duties of their job complete an administrative access application and abide by all rules established for such access.

+4. The following steps are required for application:

+- a.
 Review by department/division chair or supervisor - b.
-Review by dean of faculty and Director of Information Technology absolutely necessary.
+Review by dean of faculty and Director of Information Technology

+If final approval cannot be determined, the information will be forwarded to the vice president for academic affairs and the vice president for administration for review.
+Administrator rights should only be granted on a very limited basis and only when absolutely necessary.
 Users granted administrator rights must agree to not remove any software installed by the NWOSU IT Department including but not limited to Microsoft Office, antivirus, emergency alert software, etc. Users must also agree not to change computer firewall or network settings such as the computer name, domain/workgroup affiliation, and IP address.
 Reformatting, reinstalling, or upgrading the operating system is prohibited.
 Personal or unlicensed software will not be allowed.
 If abuse is expected, IT will contact the vice president for academic affairs and the vice president for administration and disable the access.
 It is essential to remember that computers are provided to staff and faculty to aid in performing the duties of their jobs and it is the responsibility of IT to make sure the computers are adequate to do so.
 Therefore, Administrator Accounts are limited to those individuals that complete the application and are approved following above set of guidelines.